tamannah1234/InsightHub-Dashboard/README.md

    - Correlation matrices

 ### Key Insights to Display
-- Top 10 countries in HDI
+- Top 10 cities in HDI
-- Countries with fastest GDP growth
 - Regions with highest inequality (Gini)
 - Countries with best healthcare systems
 - Environmental leaders and laggards